-- 5. Provide your credentials for your bug tracking system, and then click LOGIN.
-Fortify Software Security Center retains your credentials for the duration of your work session so you do not have to provide them to file additional bugs during that session.
-After Fortify Software Security Center connects to the bug tracking server, the File Issues dialog box displays the required bug tracker plugin fields. - 6.
-Provide the required information, and then click Submit.
+- 2. Under Login, provide the username and password for the bug tracker associated with this application version, and then click LOGIN. - Fortify Software Security Center retains your credentials for the duration of your work session so you do not have to provide them to file additional bugs during that session. - The Login section displays the fields for the bug tracker specified for the application version. - 3.
+Provide input for all required fields, and then click SUBMIT.